Biboy-al/IDS-Hombrew/README.md

 Secure Algorithms Used:
 ----------------------
-* will use SHA256 hash function to hash directories (use openssl/md2.h)
+* will use SHA256 hash function to hash directories/files (use openssl/md2.h)

 CheckList:
 -----------

 - [x] Implement the communication Method
   - [x] sockets
-- [ ] Implement the network agent
+- [ ] Implement the agent
   - [ ] Implement the file system functionality
     - [X] Implement the hashing function
     - [ ] Use it to on a file and check if the hash has been changed